cfnz/muirwik/README.md

 By reading the above, you will note that I am no Kotlin, javascript (and by extension, node or webpack) expert... there has been lots of leanings along the way, and I no doubt have done things in not the most perfect way.

+Switching from create-react-kotlin-app to using Gradle, yarn/npm and webpack directly also added to the learning curve but helped in the long run.
+This was inspired after watching [Gaetan Zoritchak's talk](https://www.youtube.com/watch?v=1Pu0TYJJ2Tw).

 However, what this is is a working multi-module Kotlin DSL gradle build that wraps quite a large javascript material design library.
 It provides a working demo app (see [screenshots](https://github.com/cfnz/muirwik/issues/1)) and starer app which is quite a good starting point for real applications... (at least I think so).
 Quite a few hours were spent